Jess History, Family Crest & Coats of Arms

 - Jess Wallick, American Flight engineer aboard the first Boeing 747 flight that took place on February 9, 1969, in Everett, Washington

-- Jess Sobel, American Democrat politician, Delegate to Democratic National Convention from Michigan, 1980
+- Jess Sobel, American Democratic Party politician, Delegate to Democratic National Convention from Michigan, 1980

 - Jess Barnecutt, English Green Party candidate for Brentwood and Ongar in the 2010 General Election

-- Jess Fletcher, American Democrat politician, Delegate to Democratic National Convention from Washington, 1944 (member, Committee on Rules and Order of Business)
+- Jess Fletcher, American Democratic Party politician, Delegate to Democratic National Convention from Washington, 1944 (member, Committee on Rules and Order of Business)

 Related Stories +